 - 13 Click Next. - 14 Specify or modify the vendor information you want to include in the package, then click Next.
 You must specify the vendor name for the package. - 15 Review the Summary page and click Finish. - 16 (Optional) If you want to require a particular non-feature package, like a common driver set package, be installed along with your base package, complete the following steps: - 16a In the Outline window, expand the Package Catalog and navigate to the version of the base package you created in the preceding steps. - 16b Right-click the base package and select Properties. - 16c In the Properties window, click Dependencies. - 16d Click the plus icon to and select the package you want to add as a dependency.
-For more information about common Identity Vault and driver set packages, see "Creating Identity Vault and Driver Set Packages" on page 221. - 16e Click OK. - 17 Drag and drop the development driver from the palette.
-If not, follow the steps in "Creating a Development Driver" on page 193 to install a development driver. - 18 In the Modeler, right-click the development driver, then click Driver > Properties.
+For more information about common Identity Vault and driver set packages, see "Creating Identity Vault and Driver Set Packages" on page 218. - 16e Click OK. - 17 Drag and drop a development driver from the palette.
+Follow the steps in "Creating a Development Driver" on page 187 in case you wish to install a development driver. - 18 In the Modeler, right-click the development driver, then click Driver > Properties. - 19 In the Properties window, click Packages to install the base package on the driver.